Connect with others who understand.

 • “It’s like living in a black-and-white TV show.
 My eye also twitches like crazy.”

-• “I feel like I have two eyes that are not working together.
-It is making sight look like it is not real — like a cartoon or drawing.”
+• “I feel like I have two eyes that aren’t working together.
+It makes sight look like it’s not real — like a cartoon or drawing.”

 Types of Vision Problems in MS

 MS can affect vision in several ways.
-Vision problems associated with MS may include diplopia (double vision), nystagmus, eye floaters, and optic neuritis.
+Vision problems associated with MS may include diplopia (double vision), nystagmus (uncontrolled eye movements), eye floaters, and optic neuritis.

 Double Vision

-Diplopia, or double vision, can be an early symptom of MS. Diplopia in people with MS is related to damage to the nerves that control eye movement.
+Diplopia can be an early symptom of MS. In people with MS, diplopia is related to damage to the nerves that control eye movement.
 This causes a misalignment in the eyes.
-Diplopia is sometimes temporary.
-In other cases, it is persistent.
+Double vision is sometimes temporary but can be persistent.

 Nystagmus

-Nystagmus is a vision problem that causes the eyes to move from side to side in a repetitive, uncontrolled manner.
-It is sometimes called “dancing eyes.”
-Nystagmus also can prevent a person from holding a steady gaze.
-This can cause or worsen dizziness and nausea, which can contribute to balance issues and falls.
+Nystagmus is a vision problem that causes the eyes to move from side to side or up and down in a repetitive, uncontrolled manner.
+It’s sometimes called “dancing eyes.”
+Nystagmus can also prevent a person from holding a steady gaze.
+This can lead to or worsen dizziness and nausea, which can contribute to balance issues and falls.
 Nystagmus may be persistent, or it may come and go.

-MS can damage the nerves in the cerebellum or brain stem of the central nervous system and cause nystagmus.
-The cerebellum and the brain stem are both regions of the brain responsible for muscle movement, vision, and balance.
-Nystagmus may also be caused by optic nerve damage.
-Damage to the optic nerve disrupts the interpretation of visual information.
+MS can damage the nerves in the cerebellum or brainstem of the central nervous system and cause nystagmus.
+The cerebellum and brainstem are both regions of the brain responsible for muscle movement, vision, and balance.
+Nystagmus may also be caused by optic nerve damage, which disrupts the interpretation of visual information.

-Eye floaters are relatively common among people with MS and vision problems.
-Eye floaters are dots in your vision that go away or move with your eye if you try to look at them.
-There may be one or many of them.
-Although they often appear as small dots, they can also show up as rings, lines, or other shapes.
+Floaters are relatively common among people with MS and vision problems.
+These spots in your vision disappear or shift if you try to look at them.
+You may have one or many of them.
+Floaters often appear as small dots but can also show up as rings, lines, or other shapes.

-Eye floaters can be caused by normal aging — or by uveitis, inflammation of one of the eye layers.
-In the most common form of uveitis, inflammation is concentrated on the peripheral retina.
-They are not harmful, but eye floaters can cause persistent vision issues if they make it difficult to see fully.
+Floaters have a number of causes, including normal aging and uveitis (inflammation of a layer lining the wall of the eye).
+In the most common form of uveitis, inflammation primarily affects the peripheral retina.
+Floaters aren’t harmful, but they can cause persistent vision issues if they make it difficult to see fully.

 Optic Neuritis

-Optic neuritis is one of the common symptoms of MS, and it’s often one of the first symptoms of the condition.
+Optic neuritis is among the common eye problems caused by MS, and it’s often one of the first symptoms of the condition.
 “People experience blurred vision in one or both eyes and often also experience pain with eye movements,” explained Dr. Jacqueline Nicholas, a neurologist and MS specialist at the OhioHealth Multiple Sclerosis Clinic in Columbus, Ohio.

 Optic neuritis is linked to neuromyelitis optica, a rare condition that can cause blindness and paralysis.
-Treatments to prevent future attacks of neuromyelitis optica are different from treatments used to prevent MS relapses, so an accurate diagnosis of vision problems is important.
+Treatments to prevent future attacks of neuromyelitis optica are different from MS treatments to prevent relapses, so an accurate diagnosis of the vision problem is important.

-When optic neuritis occurs in someone with MS, it’s often due to inflammation of the optic nerve and demyelination.
-“It’s caused by an immune attack of someone's own white blood cells attacking the myelin coating on the optic nerve,” said Dr. Nicholas.
+Optic neuritis in MS is commonly due to optic nerve inflammation and demyelination.
+“It’s caused by an immune attack of someone’s own white blood cells attacking the myelin coating on the optic nerve,” Dr. Nicholas said.

 Who Does Optic Neuritis Affect?

-Optic neuritis is the first MS symptom for 1 in 4 people with MS, according to Multiple Sclerosis Trusts.
+Vision loss is the first MS symptom for 1 in 4 people with MS, according to Multiple Sclerosis Trust.
 As many as 7 out of 10 people with MS will experience optic neuritis at some point, according to the nonprofit.

-Optic neuritis doesn’t only affect people with MS. Between 1 and 5 people in 1,000 in the general population are affected by optic neuritis, per Multiple Sclerosis Trust.
-Much like MS, optic neuritis tends to affect more women than men and develops between the ages of 20 and 40.
+Optic neuritis doesn’t affect only people with MS. Between 1 and 5 people in 1,000 in the general population experience optic neuritis, per the Multiple Sclerosis Trust.
+Much like MS, optic neuritis tends to affect more women than men and develops between ages 20 and 40.

-In people with MS, optic neuritis can occur regardless of the type of MS they have.
-According to Dr. Nicholas, “We see optic neuritis in relapsing MS because it typically comes on in the form of a relapse.”
-People who have secondary progressive MS also can develop optic neuritis.
+This vision problem can occur regardless of a person’s type of MS. “We see optic neuritis in relapsing MS because it typically comes on in the form of a relapse,” Dr. Nicholas said.
+People who have secondary progressive MS can also develop optic neuritis.

 How Are Double Vision and Blurred Vision in MS Treated?

 The prognosis for recovery is promising for many MS-related vision problems.
-“For many people with optic neuritis, it often improves with time, although improvement may not be complete,” explained Dr. Nicholas.
+“For many people with optic neuritis, it often improves with time, although improvement may not be complete,” Dr. Nicholas explained.
 “The good news is that there are options to help individuals with decreased vision often offered through low-vision clinics.”

-Treatment options for vision problems include steroids at the time of onset, plasmapheresis, and specialized lenses.
+Treatment options for vision problems may include steroids during onset, plasmapheresis, and specialized lenses.

 Treating Optic Neuritis

-High doses of steroids, such as methylprednisolone (Solu-Medrol), are often the go-to treatment for an episode of optic neuritis in people with MS. They are commonly delivered intravenously (through a vein).
+High doses of steroids (also called corticosteroids), such as methylprednisolone (Solu-Medrol), are often the go-to treatment for an episode of optic neuritis in people with MS. Steroids are commonly delivered intravenously (through a vein).
 Dr. Nicholas said the dosage is “usually a gram of that once a day for anywhere between three to five days.”
-High-dose oral steroids can also be used to treat optic neuritis.
+High-dose oral steroids can also be used to treat optic neuritis, but only after initial treatment with IV forms.

 Treating Eye Floaters

-Eye floaters are usually considered harmless and are not treated by doctors.
-In extreme cases when they are significantly affecting vision, some doctors will recommend surgery to try to remove them.
+Floaters are usually considered harmless and typically aren’t treated by doctors.
+In extreme cases that significantly affect vision, some doctors will recommend surgery to try to remove them.

-However, there are steps you can take to help alleviate the problems floaters cause, including wearing sunglasses when outside and protective eyewear in bright light.
-Resting your eyes frequently can also reduce the negative effects of eye floaters and help you see properly.
+To help relieve problems from floaters, you can take steps such as wearing sunglasses outdoors and protective eyewear in bright light.
+Resting your eyes frequently can also reduce the negative effects of floaters and help you see properly.

 Treating Nystagmus

 Nystagmus is more complicated than other MS-related vision problems.
-There are fewer treatment options to address the involuntary eye movements associated with nystagmus.
-Sometimes, eyeglasses or contact lenses can help slow the uncontrolled movements of the eyes and improve a person’s vision.
-Drugs like gabapentin (Neurontin) may be used to lessen eye movement or reduce twitching.
+There are fewer treatment options to address involuntary eye movements.
+Sometimes, eyeglasses or contact lenses help slow the uncontrolled movements of the eyes and improve vision.
+Drugs like gabapentin (Neurontin) may be used to reduce eye movement or twitching and spasms.

 In rare instances, surgery is used to address nystagmus.
-Surgery, however, does not directly address the eye symptoms associated with nystagmus.
+However, surgery doesn’t directly address the symptoms of nystagmus.

 Treating Diplopia

-When double vision occurs due to an MS relapse, it often resolves itself partially or fully.
-Treatment with steroids can hasten this recovery.
+Double vision that occurs due to an MS relapse often resolves itself partially or fully.
+Treatment with steroids can hasten recovery.
 Some people wear a patch over one eye to help with diplopia.

-A Fresnel prism is a special lens attached to a person’s glasses.
-It may adjust the way light enters a person's eyes.
+A Fresnel prism is a special lens that attaches to glasses and adjusts the way light enters a person's eyes.
 In some instances, a Fresnel prism can help realign the two images in double vision by altering the way visual information enters the eye.

-Sometimes, double vision persists for extended periods of time.
-In these cases, Botulinum toxin (Botox) or surgery may be used to help bring the eyes back into proper alignment and to adjust the affected eye muscles.
+Double vision sometimes persists for a long time.
+In these cases, Botulinum toxin (Botox) or surgery may be used to help bring the eyes back into proper alignment.

-By joining MyMSTeam, the social network and online support group for those living with multiple sclerosis, you gain a support group of more than 192,000 members strong.
-Vision problems are one of the most discussed topics; more than 17,000 MyMSTeam members experience vision issues.
+By joining MyMSTeam, the social network and online support group for those living with multiple sclerosis, you gain a support group of more than 218,000 members.
+Vision problems are one of the most discussed topics — more than 17,000 MyMSTeam members experience vision issues.

 Have you experienced vision problems related to MS?
 Do you get eye floaters or blurred or double vision?
-Share your experiences in the comments below or directly on MyMSTeam.
+Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 Nyaka Mwanza has worked with large global health nonprofits focused on improving health outcomes for women and children.
 Learn more about her here.